OSA-Socks/Pac/README.md

 </p>

 # PAC
-## A Proxy Auto-Config file, or **PAC** for short is a modern standard adapted by most modern web browsers to automate proxy resolution with JavaScript
+## A Proxy Auto-Config file (or **PAC** for short) is a modern standard adopted by most modern web browsers to automate proxy selection using JavaScript